AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 ## Semantic HTML Basics

 Let's clear this up now—there are only two non-semantic HTML elements: `<div>` and `<span>`.
-By definition, this means that anything else is **semantic HTML**: an element that has some sort of inherent meaning.
+By definition, this means that anything else is <dfn>semantic HTML</dfn>: an element that has some sort of inherent meaning.
 Some of these are depicted below:

 ![The main pieces of a website can be broken down into semantic elements and groupings](./images/semantic-html.png)